privcount/privcount/doc/NamingCounters.markdown

 A trailing slash means that the item is optional.

-We could also encode the difference between a single count and a histogram in the name, but this does not add much extra value.
-And it can change at runtime based on the Tally Server counter configuration.
+We could also encode the difference between a single count and a histogram in the name, but we do not gain anything by doing this at the moment.
+In the future, if we have a histogram counter and a single bin counter for the same data, we should rename counters using multiple bins to Histogram, and single bins to Count.
+(Ratio and Time bins are also Histograms.)

 #### Suffixes for PrivCount Traffic Model Counters